andrii-solokh/LWCAction/README.md

 import LwcAction from 'c/lwcAction' export default class QuoteApplyDiscountAction extends LwcAction {}
 ```
-5. When LWC is ready to show content (data is loaded usually), call:
+5. When LWC is ready, to stop spinner, call:
 ```
 this.ready()
 ```